fletchgraham/fletchgraham/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working on an updated [plant hardiness map](https://github.com/fletchgraham/hardiness) of the US
+- 🔭 I’m currently working on a blog to share my Computer Graphics knowledge.
 - 👯 I’m looking to collaborate on the [hardiness map](https://github.com/fletchgraham/hardiness)
-- 🌱 I’m currently learning data science and climate modeling
+- 🌱 I’m currently preparing to go back to university for computer science.
-- 💬 Ask me about visualization projects
+- 💬 Ask me about private Blender tutoring!
 - 📫 How to reach me: [twitter](https://twitter.com/fletchgraham)
-- 😄 Pronouns: he/him
+- 😄 Pronouns: he series